How long have you been at BaseKit?

-How did you get into the industry and company?
+How did you get into the industry and BaseKit?

-I’ve been interested in the web and tech since as far back as I can remember; I built my first website in Microsoft Publisher when I was at school and became the go-to guy for styling MySpace pages (good times!).
-After I finished school I jumped between a handful of different tech/creative jobs and picked up various skills… I’ve been a wedding videographer, a school IT technician, a computer repair person, a creative at Apple (where I got to teach people how to use their devices and build websites) – a bit of everything really!
+I’ve been interested in the web and tech for as far back as I can remember.
+I built my first website in Microsoft Publisher when I was at school and became the go-to guy for styling MySpace pages (good times!).
+After I finished school I jumped between a handful of different tech/creative jobs and picked up various skills.
+I’ve been a wedding videographer, a school IT technician, a computer repair person, a creative at Apple (where I got to teach people how to use their devices and build websites) – a bit of everything really!

-I ultimately knew that I wanted to design and build for the web and eventually went on to work for Simpleweb, a small digital agency in Bristol, where I got to design & build various products and websites.
+I ultimately knew that I wanted to design and build for the web.
+I eventually went to work for Simpleweb, a small digital agency in Bristol, where I got to design and build various products and websites.
 It was there I realised that I enjoyed designing interfaces the most.

 Having followed BaseKit for a number of years I jumped at the chance to apply to be a UI Designer.
 Since being at the company I’ve naturally progressed to become the Lead Product Designer.